Potential Employers and Criminal Record Bureau Checks

 The Information Commissioner initially received complaints from five different people that various police forces were retaining information that related to old minor convictions which they had been the subject matter of.

-Four of the complaints arose from the convictions being disclosed as part of a CRB check and the other arose due to the individual requesting to know what information about her was being held by the police.
+Four of the complaints arose from the convictions being disclosed as part of a DBS check and the other arose due to the individual requesting to know what information about her was being held by the police.

 The Information Commissioner issued enforcement notices against five different Chief Constables to ensure that they deleted the information regarding the old convictions.
 This was appealed to an Information Tribunal where it was held that the convictions should be deleted from the police national computer as their retention was viewed as an infringement of principles 3 and 5 of the Data Protection Act 1998 – that the data being held was excessive and was being kept for longer than was necessary.

 This decision of the Information Tribunal was then appeal to the Court of Appeal.

 What did the Court of Appeal say on the matter?